 A. Common Questions

-• Q: What does Task Authorization (TA) mean?
+Q: What exactly does Task Authorization entail in the Canadian contracting context?

 B. Clarifications of Misconceptions